General Race Information

 Travel Information

 Marquette is served by two airlines through Sawyer International Airport.
 They are American Airlines and Delta Airlines.
 Sawyer is approximately 20 miles from downtown Marquette and 30 miles to Ishpeming.
 Visit Travel Marquette for more travel information HERE.
-Please take note of any state and local COVID regulations during your travel.

 Registration